 My Take: As the business owner you have to work smart.
 Putting in long hours does not guarantee your success.
 You have to spend most of your working hours on tasks that produce income.
 This includes sales, marketing, lead generation and customer acquisition.
 All other tasks are inferior to these tasks and should be delegated to employees or independent contractors, or done during your non-productive time.
 Simply put, work smart.
 If you have to put in long hours, do so.
-But by all means analyze how you are spending your time and make sure you are getting a good return on investment for your time.
+But analyze how you are spending your time and make sure you are getting a good return on investment for your time.

 # 4 The Entrepreneur’s Responsibility is This: Maximum Profit and Wealth to His Shareholders (No BS Wealth Attraction)

 My Take: Companies do not exist to pay taxes or create jobs.
 That is what most people think the purpose of a business is.
 The truth is, the only purpose of a business is to make money for the people who own the business.
 If you own a business, do not feel entitled to your employees.
 Pay them well, treat them well, and always pay your taxes, but remember that your top responsibility is to make money for YOU.
 If that means you have to layoff employees, so be it!
 Never forget your true purpose.
 You are not in the welfare business.
 You are in the making a profit business.

 # 5 It is Your Job to Align Your Offering with a Group of People Who Love What You are Selling And Are Willing to Pay for It (NO BS Price Strategy)